guyleonard/genomics_adventure/chapter_2/task_1.md

 [IMAGE]

 In this case we have a number of errors and warnings which at first sight suggest that there has been a problem - but don't worry too much yet.
-Let's go through them in turn.
+Let's go through a few of them.

 ### Per base sequence quality
 This is one of the most important metrics.
 If the quality scores are poor, either the wrong FASTQ encoding has been guessed by fastqc (see the Basic Statistics tab), or the data itself is poor quality.
 This view shows an overview of the range of quality values across all bases at each position in the FASTQ file.
 Generally anything with a median quality score greater than Q20 is regarded as acceptable; anything above Q30 is regarded as 'good'.
 For more details, see the help documentation in fastqc.